friendly-traceback/docs/source/syntax_tracebacks_fr.rst

     Python ne peut pas comprendre le code du fichier 'TESTS:\syntax\print_is_a_function_5.py'
-    à l'endroit indiqué par ^.
+    à l'endroit indiqué.

-       1: """Should raise SyntaxError: invalid syntax"""
-    -->2: print len('This is a long string that fits on a single line.')
+       2: print len('This is a long string that fits on a single line.')
                 ^^^

     Peut-être que vous avez besoin d'écrire